Respect for Human Rights and the Development of Diversity

 Enabling Women to Succeed

-MCC is working to develop female managers, provide career development support for female employees, implement workstyle reforms and develop its workplace culture.
-We are also aiming to double the percentage of management positions (line manager or equivalent and above) held by women by 2021 from the 2017 level.
-MCC is implementing a range of initiatives to achieve these goals.
+MCC is working to develop female managers, provide career development support for female employees, implement workstyle reforms and develop its workplace culture through a range of initiatives.

 We have formulated the action plan below based on the Act on Promotion of Women’s Participation and Advancement in the Workplace.